shred/acme4j/src/site/markdown/usage/authorization.md

 As soon as the challenge is `VALID`, you have successfully associated the domain with your account.

 If your final certificate contains further domains or subdomains, repeat the authorization run with each of them.

-Note that wildcard certificates are not currently supported.

 ## Update an Authorization